Stookey Township, St. Clair County, Illinois: 2017 Census

 The racial makeup was 81% White, 15% African American, 2% Hispanic, and 1% from two or more races.
 The population is 52% female.

 Education

-The main public high school that serves the area is Belleville West High School which was, in 2003, moved from its old location at 2600 West Main Street (now Lindenwood University's Belleville Campus) to its new location at 4063 Frank Scott Parkway West.
+The main public high school that serves the area is Belleville High School-West which was, in 2003, moved from its old location at 2600 West Main Street (now Lindenwood University's Belleville Campus) to its new location at 4063 Frank Scott Parkway West.